logicmoo/logicmoo_workspace/lps.swi Reference.md

 Same, but further abstracting numbers into a single constant 'n', and ommitting reflexive edges, e.g. events ans actions which do not change state.

+	go.

+Prints actions and events, as well as fluent states, on SWISH's output panel.

+	gov.

+Same, but with verbose output.

 ##Execute a LPS program in real time##
 These commands start the program and immediately report its progress in real time.

-	go.

-Prints actions and events, as well as fluent states, on SWISH's output panel.

 	serve(TwoDscene).